 The Dregs of British History

 This is a blog about ordinary people.
 History remembers the famous, but what about the rest.
 There have been billions of people on the planet.
 There is a good chance that those that I write about may even have existed, and if they had, they would certainly have deserved their place floating face-down in the dregs of history.
-The updated and Complete Dregs of History book is now available at Amazon and Createspace, although I am still having trouble with the formatting of the ebook.
+The updated and Complete Dregs of History book is now available at Amazon and Createspace, both in hard copy and as an ebook.

 Thursday, September 12, 2013